Rose is part of the aristocracy that’s dumb and acts naïve. We think she’s sweet and we love her for her careless ways.

 But onboard the Titanic, she’s the true villain.

-She seduces Jack, then lets him freeze in the ocean so that her privacy is not invaded and she can lay cozily on her enormous door.
+She falls for Jack, then lets him freeze in the ocean while she lays cozily on an enormous door.
 I mean there was definitely room for another.

 So poor Jack is out there, freezing, barely able to speak.
 To make him feel good, she promises to never let him go.
 As soon as Jack dies silently in the ocean, Rose shoves his corpse into the ocean.

 Oh, before leaving the ship, she steals a priceless jewel, that was given by his fiance whom she truly hates, and decides to elope with Jack.
 Totally a smart but selfish move.
 She keeps the jewel to herself for decades, remains tight-lipped, and tells no one of its existence.

 Keeping that in mind, when a scientist finally finds the wreck of the ship and spends millions of dollars and years of his life searching for the jewel, she says nothing.
 Not even a single thing about the jewel.

 The group of scientists, out of pure respect, invite her on the ship.
 She tells them the whole story about her time on the boat, her problems and qualms with aristocracy, and about her love, who we know to be as poor Jack.

 Still, she tells them nothing about the jewel’s true location.